joshbav/2k8s/README.md

 ### SETUP SCRIPT FOR TWO K8S CLUSTERS ON DC/OS ("2k8s")
 Revision 11-17-18

-This is a script for Enterprise DC/OS 1.12 that will setup two Kubernetes clusters.
+This is a script for Enterprise DC/OS 1.12 that will setup two Kubernetes clusters
+This script has only been tested on OS/X and with DC/OS 1.12

 This script will: